-Refinement is an area in which the petrol engine claws back some points, as it’s more refined than the diesel.
+Refinement is an area in which the petrol engine in the SEAT Alhambra claws back some points, as it’s more refined than the diesel.
 It’s quieter unless you’re working it really hard, which is something you might have to do when going uphill when seven-up.

 The 2.0-litre TDI is less refined, sounding too vocal on start-up and when pressing on.
 This is another reason to opt for the more powerful version, as it requires less work to make swift progress.